David Wise (journalist): Career

+The Invisible Government

 Beginning in 1962 with an examination of the Lockheed U-2, Wise published a series of non-fiction books, the first three with Thomas B. Ross.
-Their book Invisible Government (1964), exposed the role of the Central Intelligence Agency (CIA) in foreign policy.
-This included CIA coups in Guatemala (Operation PBSuccess) and Iran (Operation Ajax) and the Bay of Pigs Invasion.
-It also revealed the CIA's attempts to overthrow President Sukarno in Indonesia and the covert operations taking place in Laos and Vietnam.
-Wise and Ross claimed that the CIA considered buying up the entire printing of Invisible Government, but this idea was rejected when Random House pointed out that if this happened they would have to print a second edition.
-A confidential CIA review of Invisible Government, declassified in 1995, declared that "In Great Britain, which is second to none in its devotion to liberty, there exists an Official Secrets Act under which the authors would have been tried and sentenced to prison. … That much of this material has been printed before does not reduce the value to the Soviets of having it gathered in one volume under such genuine American auspices."
-Invisible Government also revealed the name and existence of the National Security Council covert operations sub-committee known as the 303 Group, prompting its renaming to the 40 Committee.
+Their book The Invisible Government (1964), exposed the role of the Central Intelligence Agency (CIA) in foreign policy.
+This included the Bay of Pigs Invasion, as well as CIA-sponsored coup d'états in Guatemala (Operation PBSuccess) and Iran (Operation Ajax).
+It also exposed the CIA's attempts to overthrow President Sukarno in Indonesia, along with covert operations that were taking place in Laos and Vietnam.
+The Invisible Government also revealed the name and existence of the National Security Council's covert operations sub-committee, known as the 303 Group, which led to its renaming to the 40 Committee.

+Wise and Ross charged that the CIA considered buying up the entire printing of The Invisible Government, but that the plan was rejected when the book's publisher, Random House, pointed out that if that happened they would have to print a second edition.
+A confidential CIA review of The Invisible Government, which was declassified in 1995, declared that:

+"In Great Britain, which is second to none in its devotion to liberty, there exists an Official Secrets Act under which the authors would have been tried and sentenced to prison. … That much of this material has been printed before does not reduce the value to the Soviets of having it gathered in one volume under such genuine American auspices."

+Later work

 Wise's book The Politics of Lying: Government Deception, Secrecy, and Power (1973) won the George Polk Award (Book category, 1973), and the George Orwell Award (1975).
 Later works include Cassidy's Run: The Secret Spy War Over Nerve Gas (2000) on Operation Shocker, and Spy: The Inside Story of How the FBI's Robert Hanssen Betrayed America, (2002), on Robert Hanssen.

 Wise also published several novels, including Spectrum (1981), based on the 1965 The Apollo Affair.